 And sooner than many may anticipate, our offices will be designed to optimize integration of telepresence robots in flexible ways.
 Workplaces will have more video conference options than just the traditional walled conference room.
 There may even be a few less enclosed spaces and a few more open collaborative areas that are now fully video capable thanks to mobile telepresence.
 Suddenly, the remote worker is no longer tied to a static location because of technology, but can move freely and with ease throughout the office like any other employee.
 Are there robot docking stations in the amenity spaces so you can grab a coffee with a remote worker and take your meeting in the cafe?
 Is there a series of open and flexible collaborative areas organized around another docking station so a conversation that’s already started and is gaining speed can be reminded to loop in a remote worker because they saw the robot nearby?

-Rob describes Ava as the next evolution of how we use technology.
-Meredith explains how office design can adapt to various new technologies, like telepresence robots, as those technologies evolve into the future:
+Kutner describes Ava as the next evolution of how we use technology.
+McCarthy explains how office design can adapt to various new technologies, like telepresence robots, as those technologies evolve into the future: